-Travel Guide of Sydney, Australia for: Shangri-La Hotel SydneyThe Rocks, Sydney, Greater Sydney
+Travel Guide of The Rocks, Sydney for: Shangri-La Hotel SydneyThe Rocks, Sydney, Greater Sydney

-- Architectural wonders like the Sydney Opera House and Harbor Bridge
+- World-famous tourist attractions like the Sydney Opera House and Harbour Bridge

 What It's Like

 When it comes to looks, Sydney has supermodel status on par with Rio de Janeiro's Zona Sul.
 Circular Quay is the city’s crowning glory, draped around a natural harbor, with the iconic Opera House and Harbour Bridge making it instantly recognizable from land and water.
 Big-ticket sights like this are likely the reason why so many travelers think that Sydney is Australia’s capital (for the record: it's not).

 Circular Quay buzzes with tourists and commuters during the week, and even more tourists and lunching locals on weekends.
 It’s hectic, but maintains a breezy, friendly vibe, with street performers entertaining the crowds and plenty of fast-food joints and coffee shops to keep energy levels high.
 You’ll also find some of Sydney’s top restaurants at Circular Quay, and for drinks, the vibrant Opera Bar has a harbor backdrop that’s hard to beat.